 So we have a strong mission.
 We know what we want to achieve, and we have the drive, determination and values set to make it possible.

-The values that we hold across the group are ultimately what drive us to do what we do and shape the way we do it.
+The values that we hold are ultimately what drive us to do what we do and shape the way we do it.
 They are the lifeblood of the business and underpin everything that we do – from how we service our clients to how we interact with each other as colleagues.
 They should be at the heart of every communication you make.
-They are:

 We deliver world-class quality.